Table of Contents

 Double-Function Truss Rod

-The integrated double-function truss rod ensures optimal neck stability, allowing for precise adjustments to maintain ideal string action and playability.
+The integrated double-function truss rod ensures optimal neck stability, allowing precise adjustments to maintain ideal string action and playability.

 Tapered Headstock